jzitelli/poolvr/README.md

 Play pool / billiards with your LeapMotion device in VR (or fullscreen mode), in a web browser!

+## About:

+**poolvr** uses [three.js](https://github.com/mrdoob/three.js) to provide WebGL graphics and [Cannon.js](https://github.com/schteppe/cannon.js) to provide realtime physics.

+If you use a WebVR-enabled browser, you can play in VR!
+This feature uses [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate).

 ## Obtaining the latest WebVR-enabled browsers: